globulus/simi/README.md

         // We then use SimpleDateFormat class to format the java.util.Date represented
         // by the timestamp to the specified format string.
-        // The returned value must then be wrapped in a SimiValue again. return new SimiValue.String(new SimpleDateFormat(pattern.getString()).format(new java.util.Date(timestamp)));
+        // The returned value must then be wrapped in a SimiValue/SimiProperty again. return new SimiValue.String(new SimpleDateFormat(pattern.getString()).format(new java.util.Date(timestamp)));
     }
 }